klpauba/Sketchup-Extensions/KLP_ChooseReferenceFace/README.md

 remains active until another tool is chosen.
 If necessary, you can Undo any and each mark.

-Each reference mark is drawn as a separate group and are placed on their own layer named "Reference Marks".
+Each reference mark is drawn as a separate group and all marks are placed on a layer named "Reference Marks".